KhorallyPierre/Savage-Auth-Haitians-Unite-Log-In/README.md

-# Real Haitians Unite
+# Khorallys-21 Real Haitians Unite (Savage Auth)

 Welcome to my Savage Demo APP!
 I a theme related to my birth country (Haiti) to add some originality and pride.
 Here, users can add a message, then give it a thumbs up, thumbs down, or delete it.
 I like the theme of Haitians having a platform to connect with each other and ask for advice.
+Feel free to try out the live version [here](https://savageauth.herokuapp.com/)

 ![Real Haitians Unite](background2.jpg)